 A review of progress on the implementation of objectives and prescriptions to deliver the management plan has taken place annually.
 This ensures that management techniques are delivering the anticipated results and allows budgeting of staff time, funding and development of more detailed work plans for the coming year.

 5.3 Revise management plan

-Progress on the delivery of the management plan has been assessed annually, with a full review planned after 10 years.
+Progress on the delivery of the management plan has been assessed annually.

 5.4 Comply with all relevant legislation